 Ionic Framework provides a handy Ion Tabs component.
 The

-ion-tabs ionic component does not have any styling and works as a router outlet in order to handle navigation.
-In order to learn how to use tabs in ionic framework apps you should read the tabs documentation.
+ion-tabs Ionic component does not have any styling and works as a router outlet in order to handle navigation.
+In order to learn how to use tabs in Ionic framework apps you should read the tabs documentation.

 Also, all of our templates include beautiful tabs navigation that you can copy and add to your own app.
 If you have any question about tabs navigation in Ionic, feel free to leave a comment on the comments section at the end of this post.

 Transient navigation has to be revealed in an explicit way through a gesture or tap.
-This is because of the change in screen size with smartphones, which have made designers to think "outside of the box", literally.
+This is because of the change in screen size with smartphones, which have made designers to think "outside the box", literally.
 These normally include Side Menus and other off-canvas elements.

 Transient as a term means staying a short time, which is how the following navigation menus actually work.
-They are normally hidden until we make an action to reveal them; then making a selection and they disappear again.
+They are normally hidden until we make an action to reveal them; then making a selection, and they disappear again.
 The two important patterns we'll look at here are Side Drawers and Toggle Menus.

 Side Drawer / Side Menu

 There are two styles of Side Drawers.

 The first is an overlay, meaning a swipe or tap gesture will reveal a drawer that partially covers or overlaps the original screen content.